Supply Chain Management - Logistics

 Telephone: 416-289-5000, ext.
 2280

-With the business world stretching into the global marketplace, employers are actively seeking professionals with a mix of supply chain and logistics knowledge.
-As such, this School of Business program will teach you how to:
+With the business world stretching into the global marketplace, employers are actively seeking professionals with a combination of supply chain and logistics knowledge.
+As such, the Supply Chain Management - Logistics courses at Centennial College teach you how to:

 - Understand transportation economics